mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "Run!
 Run!
 Run!"
 Melna yelled into the listener as she slowly backed away down the pier with Fajro in her arms.
 As if on cue, the crowd immediately rushed into the water as Pomri and the woman subdued soldiers who were trying to hold people back with the aid of a few from the crowd who stayed behind.
 Three explosions cracked the air and two mamen on the beach fell to the ground, blood and water quickly filling their clothes.
 A man quickly came to their aid as the rest continued fighting.

 Behind her, thunderous horns filled the air as an armada of war boats filled to the brim with glowing blue paddlers appeared from the mist and cut through the water toward the outer line of the blockade.
 They tossed hooks and ropes onto the boats and poured themselves into the furthest ships of the blockade, taking them with ease.
-A handful of Holragi soldiers on the coast rushed to their submersibles, returning to protect the bigger ship.
+A handful of Holrag soldiers on the coast rushed to their submersibles, returning to protect the bigger ship.

 "You've doomed them all," Fajro spoke roughly as she pulled him down the pier.
 "We could have had something great."
 Fifty soldiers, all with hand muskets, pointed them at Melna, waiting for a clear shot.